NGSchoolEU/ngs17/microbial-genomics/README.md

 Identify which amino acids have been changed below, a codon translation table is available here [https://www2.le.ac.uk/projects/vgec/diagrams/34%20codon%20table.jpg].

 #### Rifampicin
+Resistance to Rifampcicin is driven by mutations in the RNA polymerase B gene, *rpoB*.
+We will look at two common sites here:

 * RpoB - amino acid 430, L -> P

 ```bash